• Home

 Consistent team check-ins.
 Every skill needs sharpening once in a while.
 Be sure to clearly and consistently communicate with anyone working on your Google Ads campaigns to be sure there aren’t any bits of information slipping through the cracks.
 Plus, with Google Ads updates and other platform changes being a constant in the search marketing space, you’ll want to ensure you and your team are adjusting your campaigns with the most up-to-date information.

 Leveraging a partner that provides insights for you.
 Everyone has their own pockets of expertise.
 For example, when it comes to running your agency or business, you can’t trust just anyone to do it.
 You likely run it better than anyone else out there since it’s your area of expertise.
 Depending on your search marketing needs, you may need to call upon experts to truly see the results you want.
-A marketing partner has the Google training and experience to provide you with professional advice—saving you from spending a ton of time or resources on updated search marketing training for you and your team.
+A marketing partner has the Google training and experience to provide you with professional advice—saving you from spending a ton of time or resources on updated search marketing training while improving the strength of your Google Ads.

 “When working with a partner, business owners can rest assured they have a team of experts using proprietary technology, premier partnerships, and best practices to take on the daunting task and achieve maximum results and ROI,” said Vanessa.